 A transfer occurs when all the funds are moved from one Registered Disability Savings Plan (RDSP) to another.
-It is initiated and authorized by the RDSP plan holder(s) but requires the collaboration of the receiving and relinquishing issuers.
+It is initiated and authorized by the RDSP plan holder(s), but requires the collaboration of the receiving and relinquishing issuers.

-To facilitate the transfer process, issuers must use the following two forms: the RDSP transfer form (EMP5611) and the holder consent to an RDSP transfer form (EMP5612).
+To facilitate the transfer process, issuers are encouraged to use the following two forms: the RDSP transfer form (EMP5611) and the Holder consent to an RDSP transfer form (EMP5612).
 They should:

-- provide the information required into all designated fields - ensure that the contract and specimen plan numbers are accurate
+- provide the information required into all designated fields - ensure that the contract and specimen plan numbers are accurate all funds must be transferred (no partial transfers allowed)